dosanity/online-news-analysis/README.md

 From the results, we conclude that the best accuracy one can obtain from the test data is around 0.58175 with C = 8106.

 ### Classification using Decision Trees
 A classification tree is a structural mapping of binary decisions that lead to a decision about the class (interpretation) of an object.
 The top of the tree is the Root Node (The Root) which leads to Internal Nodes (Branches).
 These have arrows pointing to them and arrows pointing away from them.
-Finally, the bottom of the decision tree are called Leaf Nodes (Leaves).
+Finally, the bottom of the decision tree is called Leaf Nodes (Leaves).
 It is a non-parametric supervised learning method used for classification and regression.

 To check which values will result in the highest accuracy, we will check the maximum depths: `[5, 10, 15, 20]` and the minimum sample split: `[10, 100, 200, 400, 800]`.
 The results are shown below:

 ![DecisionTree-Accuracy](https://user-images.githubusercontent.com/29410712/180119785-e7e20abe-595a-43c7-b09e-025e8391820a.png)

 From our calculations, we can see that the maximum depth of 10 and the minimum sample split of 400 will give us the highest accuracy.
-Therefore we will create a decision tree with these values.
+Therefore, we will create a decision tree with these values.

 ```
 Accuracy on training data = 0.6657249520734537